Search

 Back to top

-Most people over forty require the vision correction for reading or performing other near tasks.
+Most people over forty require vision correction for reading or performing other near tasks.
 The most common correction that allows for near vision without compromising far vision is a reading or bifocal lens.

 What are some common computer-related eye problems and solutions?